 - Phase 2 is removing your old GPU and installing the new

-- Phase 3 is installing your new drivers
+- Phase 3 is installing the latest drivers

 It’s not a difficult process by any means and you’ll be completely done within 10-20 minutes at most.